Operator product expansion: 2D Euclidean quantum field theory

-If one maps coordinates in a conformal manner, one is often interested in radial ordering.
+In conformal coordinate mappings, the radial ordering is instead more relevant.
 This is the analogue of time ordering where increasing time has been mapped to some increasing radius on the complex plane.
-One is also interested in normal ordering of creation operators.
+Normal ordering of creation operators is useful when working in the second quantization formalism.

 A radial-ordered OPE can be written as a normal-ordered OPE minus the non-normal-ordered terms.
 The non-normal-ordered terms can often be written as a commutator, and these have useful simplifying identities.
 The radial ordering supplies the convergence of the expansion.

 The result is a convergent expansion of the product of two operators in terms of some terms that have poles in the complex plane (the Laurent terms) and terms that are finite.
-This result represents the expansion of two operators at two different points as an expansion around just one point, where the poles represent where the two different points are the same point e.g.
+This result represents the expansion of two operators at two different points in the original coordinate system as an expansion around just one point in the space of displacements between points, with terms of the form: